Amazon Web Services

 Make sure to fill out the required information:

-• Network name
+- Network name

-• Region - choose the AWS region
+- Region: choose the AWS region

-• CIDR block - the new network address range
+- CIDR block: the new network address range

-In order to establish a connection between the cluster network and your own cloud network, you'd need to peer them.
+To establish a connection between the cluster network and your own cloud network, you'd need to peer them.
 Currently, Event Store Cloud only supports peering within the same region.
 Therefore, ensure that you choose the same region as your own cloud network.

 The network address range should not overlap with the address range of other networks in the same region and with your own AWS network, which you will be peering with.
 As any other cloud network, the CIDR block needs to be within the range specified by RFC1918.

-After specifying all the details, click on the Create network button.
+button.
 You will be brought back to the networks list where the new network will appear as being provisioned.
 The provisioning process in AWS might take up to five minutes.
 You'd need to click on the refresh button from time to time as the view won't update automatically.

 By clicking on the network in the list you can inspect the details like its name, status, region and address range.

-Wait until the network becomes Active in the list before moving to the next step.
+in the list before moving to the next step.

 Deploy a managed instance

-Within the project scope you can view EventStoreDB clusters for the project if you click on the Clusters menu.
-Initially, the cluster list is empty and you will only see the New cluster button.
+Within the project scope you can view EventStoreDB clusters for the project if you click on the Clusters

 When you click on the button, you get to the cluster creation form.